History, tourist information, and nearby accommodation

 A short distance away are the ruins of Danby Castle, once home to Catherine Parr, sixth and final wife to Henry VIII.
 At nearby Danby Beck is Stormy Hall, named, so legend tells us, after Henry VIII took refuge there during a storm while on his way to visit Catherine Parr at the castle.

 In the centre of Danby is the Duke of Wellington inn, which dates back to 1765.
-In the Napoleonic Wars the inn was used as a recruiting station for soldiers.
-Look for the cast iron plaque with the likeness of the Duke, discovered during restoration work and now occupying a prize spot over the fireplace in the bar.
+In the Napoleonic Wars, the inn was used as a recruiting station for soldiers.
+Look for the cast iron plaque with the likeness of the Duke, discovered during restoration work and now occupying pride of place over the fireplace in the bar.

 Looming above the village is the hill of Danby Beacon, standing 229 metres high.
 In the 17th century a signal beacon stood atop the hill, to be lit at the first sign of an invasion fleet from France.
 The same hill later served as home to one of the first radar stations in England during WWII.